 Of course, Wilkins isn’t the only star on Omega.
-His ‘partners in crime’ are just as astounding: Micah Thomas at the piano, Daryl Johns on bass and Kweku Sumbry on drums.
+His ‘partners in crime’ are just as astounding: Micah Thomas at the piano, Tyrone Allen on bass and Kweku Sumbry on drums.
 They don’t play straight-ahead jazz or free impro but connect in a whole new area in which both influences are clearly noticeable.

 On January 28th 2022, Wilkins releases his new album The 7th Hand, the follow-up to his widely acclaimed debut.
 The sophomore album once again showcases Wilkins’ profound compositional talent with a seven-movement suite of new original pieces, performed by his quartet.
 His music is filled with empathy and conviction, bonding arcs of melody and lamentation to pluming gestures of space and breath.